datahub-project/datahub/README.md

 5. Finally, you can start `DataHub` by typing `http://localhost:9001` in your browser.
 You can sign in with `datahub` as username and password.

+Refer to [debugging guide](docs/debugging.md) if you have issues in any of the above steps.

 ## Quicklinks
 * [DataHub Architecture](docs/architecture/architecture.md)